yellowdog/python-examples/README.md

 If the `development` directory already exists, `yd-download` will try `development.01`, etc., to avoid overwriting previous downloads.

-## Specifying Work Requirement Tasks using CSV Data
+## Specifying Work Requirements using CSV Data

-CSV data files can be used to generate lists of Tasks, as follows:
+CSV data files can be used to drive the generation of lists of Tasks, as follows:

 - A **prototype** Task specification is created within a JSON Work Requirement specification
 - The prototype task includes one or more Mustache substitutions